 The project is led by the Danish Technical University and implemented jointly with the University of Copenhagen.

 The training is designed to initiate and support capacity building within public administrations at all levels and for their supporting partners in the private sector, and we are welcoming and encouraging the following to participate:

-Per Skougaard Kaspersen is a researcher in the Climate Change and Sustainable Development research group at the Technical University of Denmark (DTU).
+Researcher in the Climate Change and Sustainable Development research group at the Technical University of Denmark (DTU).
 He is a geographer by training, specialising in climate change risk assessments, impact modelling (e.g. flood modelling) and the development of tools in relation to decision making on climate change adaptation.
 He has recently participated in a project on adaptation of SMEs in Mumbai, India, where his key responsibility was the development of a cost-benefit tool to support adaptation decision making.
 He is currently working on research projects related to climate services and climate change adaptation to flooding in the Danube area.